-UK’s top medic warns of ‘scary’ COVID numbers in hospital
+‘Quite scary’: UK’s top medic in warning over COVID outlook

 New coronavirus infections in the U.K. are at a six-month high, according to government figures, and the number of people hospitalized and dying with COVID-19 are at their highest levels since March.
 Thursday’s data showed 3,786 people in hospital with COVID-19 and another 63 virus-related deaths.

-At the height of the second wave earlier this year, around 40,000 people were in hospital with COVID-19 and deaths reached around 1,500 people s day.
+At the height of the second wave earlier this year, around 40,000 people were in hospital with COVID-19 and deaths reached around 1,500 people a day.

 Another 48,553 confirmed lab cases were reported Thursday, the biggest daily figure since Jan.
 15. The government has warned that daily infections could hit 100,000 this summer, a level not previously reached during the pandemic, with most of the new cases being seen among younger age groups, many of whom have yet to be vaccinated.